 When you face a problem and our support team is unable to reproduce it on our side, we often ask you for a debug log.

-Starting with the 2.6 version, you can collect logs with release DLLs of the SDK.
-With this version, you have specific DLLs in the installer of the SDK - Medialooks.MLLog.x64.dll and Medialooks.MLLog.x86.dll.
+With older SDK versions (starting with the 2.6 version), you can collect logs with release DLLs of the SDK.

 Computer\HKEY_CURRENT_USER\SOFTWARE\Medialooks\MFormats\MFFactory\MLLog